A MULTI – DISCIPLINARY APPROACH

 Step 3: Ensure recommended services are provided by schools

 After identifying what services the child needs to learn, the clinical team will serve as an active advocate and when needed collaborate with partner agencies who can help advocate for the child to their school and to the Department of Education.
-The Program will work to help families secure the services they need.
+Promise will work to help families secure the services they need.

 Step 4: Guides parents to understand how to help the child at home and at school